travel guide

 Langtang Trek Cost For Nepali

-Well, if you are a Nepalese, the Langtang trek cost is somewhat lower than the one for foreigners.
+If you are a Nepalese, the Langtang trek cost is somewhat lower than the one for foreigners.
 Since many internal tourists have been travelling to Langtang recently, the tourism committee has been trying to make everything cheaper and affordable for Nepalese.
 Firstly, you will not need any trekking permits.
 And if you are a native of Nepal, you won’t probably need a guide.
-You can hire a porter and ask them for some help with the booking and route.
+You can hire a porter and ask them for help with the booking and route.

 Additional Tips For Langtang Trek

 • There are plenty of ATMs in Kathmandu.
-However, once you head to the Langtang region, i.e. Syarubesi, there is no way you can withdraw cash.
+However, once you head to the Langtang region, i.e., Syarubesi, there is no way you can withdraw cash.
 Further, the tea houses do not take cards.
 Thus, you need to withdraw the money you need in advance.

 • Even after taking a travel package, you will need some cash (more than $100) for things not included in the Langtang trek package.